dhanvanthkarun/GNU--HEALTH-CONTRIBUTIONS/tryton/health_orthanc/doc/index.rst

    1. my: this variable refer to 'gnuhealth.imaging.test.request' model.
-   2. MergeID: Merge Id is used to merge orthanc studies to health imaging result, but in most situation, we use StudyInstanceUID as merge id, so user no need to use this variable except modality workstation has bug and can not handle StudyInstanceUid properly.
+   2. MergeID: Merge Id is used to merge orthanc studies to health imaging result, in most situation, we do not use this variable for we use StudyInstanceUID as merge id, if modality workstation has bug and can not handle StudyInstanceUID properly, user can use other dicom tags to tranfer merge id, more details can be found in *get_merge_id* method in gnuhealth.orthanc.study model. but, this is a hack way, do not use unless absolutely necessary.

    if user would like to support new worklist template variables, extend *get_worklist_template_data* method in